 Day 7: Dreaming of pizza yet?
 On your last day, nosh on brown rice and veggies with your soup.
 You can also add some fruit juice sans added sugar (good luck finding that).

 You might lose a few stubborn pounds, but the CSD has drawbacks too.
 Here are some potential ways this old-fashioned fad diet could backfire.

 - Weight loss likely won’t last.
 Again, the CSD isn’t a long-term solution.
 It doesn’t pack enough nutrition to be a permanent lifestyle change.
-Research shows that even with a super low-calorie plan, you’re lucky if a third of that weight loss is from fat.
-The rest is lost water and muscle.
+Research shows that even with a super low calorie plan, you’re lucky if a third of that weight loss is from fat.
+The rest is lost water, muscle, or other tissues.

 - You’ll spend a lot of time in the kitchen.
 Keeping up with the CSD means a lot of pot-stirring.
 It’s great to cook fresh veggies like cabbage and celery, but prepping gallons of soup might not be your cup of tea.

 The CSD can cause damage if you have an underlying health condition.
 Here are the red flags.

 Unless you’re slurping soup 24/7, you might not reach 1,000 calories a day on the CSD.
 That’s waaay below the recommended daily minimum.
 Most medical experts suggest at least 1,200 calories per day for women and 1,500 for men.

 If you need to lose weight for health reasons, talk with your doctor or dietitian about creating a custom meal plan.